BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_05.md

 - Calm down.
 (Adam +1)
 - You're useless!
 (Adam -2)

-Beat the trainer.
+!battle(["Jona",:BEAUTY,0])

 After all that, head into the battle room.

 ### Night 2

 Now you'll control Emma for a bit.

+!newself(["Emma",:HOOD,1])

 Make your way through the path and all the way to the right.
 After the first minecart goes, head left and up the hill to talk to a robot for a battle.

+!battle(["Purple Stripe",:SECURITYBOT,100], "Cave Field")

 Push it into its spot, then repeat with the robot to the left.

+!battle(["Gold Stripe",:SECURITYBOT,100], "Cave Field")

-Finally fly over the pit at the bottom and fight the third robot and push it into its place.
+Finally fly over the pit at the bottom and fight the third robot, then push it into its place.

+!battle(["Purple Stripe",:SECURITYBOT,100], "Cave Field")

 Head into this room, then interact with the computer.
+Enter the room on the left.

 ### Day 3

 Head out and watch all the scenes.
 When you regain control, it's time for 3v3 battles in the battle room.
-The first two are easy, however the last is against Emma.

-Hooded Girl Emma (No Field)
--   Zoroark, Level 37.
-    -   Dark Pulse
-    -   Flamethrower
-    -   Shadow Ball
-    -   Grass Knot
--   Gardevoir, Level 38.
-    -   Dazzling Gleam
-    -   Psychic
-    -   Shadow Ball
-    -   Calm Mind
--   Meganium, Level 38.
-    -   Nature Power
-    -   Magical Leaf
-    -   Leech Seed
-    -   Poison Powder

-These three can all be threatening in their own way but choosing the right three will net you the victory easily.
+!battle(["Smith",:TECH,0])

+!battle(["Mannie",:TOURIST,0])

+!battle(["Emma",:HOOD,0])

 Next, enter the library on top of the stairs, and read the purple bookshelf.
-Then head to the garden area to the left of the courtyard.
+Next, head to the garden area to the left of the courtyard.
 Go up at the tree at the top, to reach a secret area.

 **Relationship Point Choices**:
 - It was barely a riddle.
 (Neutral)
 - I was stumped.
 (Saki +1)

+!enc(437)

 Enter the hut to talk to the crew.

 Back in the garden, walk up the stairs on the right to interact with the crew by the sigil.
-Then reenter the castle and talk to Valarie at the dining hall.
+Finally, go right to reenter the castle, go upstairs, and talk to Valarie at the dining hall.

 ### Night 3

 In the prestige room, talk to the candelabra then the bookshelf.

 Next, you'll play as Emma again.
 Head to the battleship first.
-Then sneak your way through the courtyard and then the castle to reach the third floor.
+Sneak your way through the courtyard and then the castle to reach the third floor.
 Enter Neved's room, then the room to the right.

-Back outside enter the library and talk to the wide blue bookshelf on the left.
+Back outside, enter the library and talk to the wide blue bookshelf on the left.
 Then talk to the bookshelf in the middle, then beat the trainer.

+!battle(["Cici",:OPT,1])

 ### Day 4

-There's an impossible battle coming up as soon as we do the next cutscene, so make sure if you want to win add Fletchling with Quick Guard to your party.
+There's an 'impossible' battle coming up as soon as we do the next cutscene.

 Enter the secret garden area again and enter the hut.

+### Day 6

 After a lot of scenes, head back to the secret garden and down the stairs.
 Push through the false wall, then again on the right.

 **Relationship Point Choices**:
 - We're getting out.
 (PianoLady +2)
 - I'm here to help.
 (PianoLady +1)
 - We're screwed.
 (PianoLady -1)

-Go right and up.
+Grab the *Focus Sash*, then go right and up.

-Xen Executive Madelis (Cave Field)
--   Cinccino, Level 36.
-    -   Bullet Seed
-    -   Rock Blast
-    -   Tail Slap
-    -   Encore
--   Tsareena, Level 37.
-    -   Trop Kick
-    -   Bounce
-    -   Nature Power
-    -   Low Sweep
--   Sharpedo, Level 38. @ Focus Sash.
-    -   Bounce
-    -   Crunch
-    -   Psychic Fangs
-    -   Waterfall
--   Florges, Level 37.
-    -   Nature Power
-    -   Dazzling Gleam
-    -   Synthesis
-    -   Giga Drain
--   Salazzle, Level 37.
-    -   Flamethrower
-    -   Sludge Bomb
-    -   Foul Play
-    -   Toxic
--   Houndoom, Level 39. @ Wise Glasses.
-    -   Flamethrower
-    -   Dark Pulse
-    -   Nasty Plot
-    -   Sludge Bomb
+!battle(["Madelis",:XENEXECUTIVE_2,1], "Cave Field")

 Be wary of Cinccino, as its 5-hit rock blast is boosted by the cave and tail slap hits hard.
 Her Houndoom and Salazzle can hit hard but if you can shut them down with a strong Rock or Water type, you'll be ok.

 Outside, Nancy will join up with you!
-Beat the guards as you go.
-She has a Level 65 Sylveon (!) so you shouldn't have to worry much.
-Once you get to the courtyard, head back up to Neved's office.
+Make your way to the courtyard, then up to Neved's office.

+!partner(["Nancy",:SUPERSTAR,1])

+!battle(["Herald",:PRISONGUARD,0])

+!battle(["Simon",:PRISONGUARD,0])

+!battle(["Shin",:PRISONGUARD,0])

 **Relationship Point Choices**:
 - Are you okay?
 (Aelita +3)
 - I looked for you...
 (Aelita +2)
 - We gotta get to the top!
 (Aelita +1)
 - No time to catch up!
-(Aelita -1
+(Aelita -1)

 Follow the stairs all the way up and prepare for battle.
 Aelita will join your party for this one.

-Xen Executive Neved (No Field)
--   Crabominable, Level 41. @ Occa Berry.
-    -   Ice Punch
-    -   Drain Punch
-    -   Rock Slide
-    -   Crabhammer
--   Tentacruel, Level 41. @ Sitrus Berry.
-    -   Sludge Bomb
-    -   Dazzling Gleam
-    -   Blizzard
-    -   Scald
--   Vikavolt, Level 42.
-    -   Thunderbolt
-    -   Bug Buzz
-    -   Air Slash
-    -   Thunder Wave
--   Manectric, Level 43. @ Magnet.
-    -   Thunderbolt
-    -   Hidden Power Ice
-    -   Volt Switch
-    -   Flamethrower
--   Aevian Palossand, Level 44. @ Never Melt Ice.
-    -   Ice Beam
-    -   Shadow Ball
-    -   Giga Drain
-    -   Moonlight
--   Barbaracle, Level 45. @ Sitrus Berry.
-    -   X-Scissor
-    -   Night Slash
-    -   Razor Shell
-    -   Rock Slide
+!partner(["Aelita",:STUDENT,10])

+!battle(["Neved",:XENEXECUTIVE_4,0])

 Neved has a team that's entirely above your level cap, but you also get to effectively 12 on 6 him with Aelita on your side, so it's not too tough of a fight.
 Manectric is insanely fast and likes to one-shot Aelita's Pokemon, so take it out quickly if you can.
 Crippling Crabominable with a burn or attack lower might be a good strategy while you clean up the left side.
 Watch out for Barbaracle too which hits surprisingly hard.
 Anyways, just keep up the pressure and make sure the fastest mons is out, then you and Aelita should be able to win.

 Well....

-Madame X (No Field)
--   Yveltal, Level 100. @ Soul Stone.
-    -   Decimation

-This is one of those 'impossible' RPG battles.
-Ultimately, you're supposed to lose this one obviously, but if you're crafty, the game will acknowledge your victory should you manage to succeed with +1 Karma.

-Decimation is a priority move, but it ignores abilities.
-Hence, we have to use Quick Guard!
-Decimation has 20 PP and Quick Guard starts with 15.
-TWO Pokemon with Quick Guard can drain its PP with Quick Guard, then watch it struggle to death!
+!battle(["Madame X",:XENDICTATOR,0])

+!move("DECIMATION")

+Winning this one is not required.
+This is of course an extremely difficult battle, in no small part because Decimation is a priority move.
+Yet the game was careful to give us a single lifeline in the form of a Focus Sash - will you use it to buy yourself time to Poison or Burn Yveltal?
+Will you take advantage of the fact it likes to use and miss the inaccurate Focus Blast and Hurricane moves?
+It cannot heal, so any damage is progress!
+If you want to win this one it is absolutely possible.
+Winning grants: (+1 Karma).

 Whether you win or lose, watch the next scenes play out.